Pediatric gender care and social work share core values: supporting families while understanding how marginalization and oppression can impact health.

 Where I see patients (1)

-Parent, nature worshiper, soup and fancy salad maker
+Parent, nature worshiper, swimmer, fancy salad maker

 Cohen serves as director of community-based clinical services and training for a collaborative project between the UCSF Child and Adolescent Gender Center and the San Francisco Department of Public Health.
-In this role, she works throughout the city and county of San Francisco to provide training and consultations to nonprofit agencies and schools.
+In this role, they work throughout the city and county of San Francisco to provide training and consultations to nonprofit agencies and schools.
 Cohen also offers assessments and gender care, and support in family and group settings.

 Cohen earned a bachelor's degree in deafness rehabilitation counseling (a methodology for helping people with hearing loss achieve their life goals) at Northern Illinois University.
 Cohen completed a master's degree in social work at the University of Chicago School of Social Service Administration.

 Cohen is a trainer and consultant for the child welfare system and organizations around the country that aim to improve their ability to serve gender-expansive children and adolescents.
 In addition, Cohen has a private practice in the Bay Area, offering psychotherapy, consultation and supervision to therapists and organizations and gender care., and serves and serves as a consultant for Palo Alto University's LGBTQI academy.
 Cohen was a contributing writer to the American Psychological Association's Affirmative Counseling and Psychological Practice With Transgender and Gender Nonconforming Clients, a guidebook for mental health practitioners, and is writing a social work textbook focused on access to mental health care for transgender youth.

 Over a 20-year career, Cohen has served on surgery review boards, designed multispecialty clinics and worked with hundreds of families in gender-affirming care.
 They are extremely proud to be part of the UCSF Child and Adolescent Gender Center, and feel honored to support so many amazing gender expansive kids and their families.